 Your veterinarian will want to identify the underlying cause of the uveitis.
 Because an episode of uveitis (inflammation of the uvea) can be the first sign of generalized disease, a thorough physical examination is usually performed in addition to the eye examination.
 Blood tests are often included as part of the examination.
 Other tests may also be needed to identify the cause.

 Therapy should begin as soon as possible.
+The goals of treatment are to reduce inflammation, relieve discomfort, and prevent vision loss.
 If a specific cause can be identified, your veterinarian will address it as part of the treatment plan.
-In addition, or in cases where no cause is identified, aggressive therapy with both topical and whole-body anti-inflammatory medications is usually started to minimize the damage to the eye.
+In addition, or in cases where no cause is identified, prompt therapy with both topical and whole-body anti-inflammatory medications is usually started to minimize the damage to the eye.
+Surgery to reduce inflammation longterm or other medications may also be necessary.
 Your veterinarian will prescribe the therapy best suited for your horse.
 Be sure to follow the prescription instructions exactly to help your horse recover.

-Good husbandry practices such as effective fly control, frequent bedding changes, routine worming and vaccinations, minimizing contact with cattle or wildlife, draining stagnant ponds or restricting access to swampy pastures, and maximizing nutrition have all been advocated as means to reduce the effects of equine recurrent uveitis.
+Good husbandry practices such as effective fly control, frequent bedding changes, routine worming and vaccinations, proper dental care, minimizing contact with cattle or wildlife, draining stagnant ponds or restricting access to swampy pastures, and maximizing nutrition have all been advocated as means to reduce the effects of equine recurrent uveitis, prevent trauma to the eyes, and reduce environmental triggers.
 These steps should be taken in addition to providing the prescribed medications.